Electric and hybrid vehicles are growing in popularity but petrol and diesel will fuel the majority of vehicles for many years to come.

 - BS EN 590 for diesel.

-- At this level there’s no issue of compatibility with car fuel systems and no need to mark pumps to tell customers that the fuel may contain biofuel.
+Up to 5% Ethanol in petrol is considered not to cause any compatibility issues with car fuel systems and there's no need to mark pumps to tell customers that the fuel may contain biofuel.

 - In March 2013 the maximum level of Ethanol allowed in petrol increased from 5% to 10% by volume.